 TRIGAT LR is a third-generation, high-precision, fire-and-forget anti-tank guided missile with multi-role capability for long-range applications.
-The missile is also known as PARS-3 (panzerabwehr rakensystem 3) in Germany and AC 3G (antichar de 3e generation) in France.
+The missile is also known as PARS 3 (panzerabwehr rakensystem 3) in Germany and AC 3G (antichar de 3e generation) in France.

-TIGRAT anti-armour missile development
+TRIGAT LR anti-armour missile development

-A memorandum of understanding was agreed by the governments of the three countries in 1988 to cover the development of TRIGAT MR and LR.
+A memorandum of understanding was agreed upon by the governments of the three countries in 1988 to cover the development of TRIGAT MR and LR.
 Germany and the UK were responsible for the development of the long-range TRIGAT LR, although the UK had no plans for procurement of the missile.
 Belgium and the Netherlands joined as associate members of the group in 1989.

 In July 2000, the UK decided to withdraw from the TRIGAT MR programme, followed in September by the Netherlands.
 In 2001, the UK and France withdrew from the TRIGAT LR programme.

-PARS 3 anti-tank missile
+PARS 3 LR anti-tank missile

 The missile and firing post electronics have successfully completed qualification and in December 2002, the system began troop trials.

 A series of air-launched test firings from a Panther test helicopter was concluded in May 2003.
 The missile completed development in 2004.
 The TRIGAT LR was successfully tested for the first time in April 2011.
-Final test firing from the Tiger helicopter was successfully completed in September 2012 clearing the way for full scale production of the missile.
+Final test firing from the Tiger helicopter was successfully completed in September 2012 clearing the way for full-scale production of the missile.
 The missile system was tested and passed in 2013.
 The missile is installed on the Tiger UHT/HAC helicopter which was manufactured for France (ten HAC) and Germany (80 UHT), and the Tiger HAD helicopter ordered by Spain.

 TRIGAT LR air launched missile